Free Pack & Registration

 Minimise the Risks

 Minimise the risksYou should not spend any significant amount of money unless there is a reasonable chance of getting it back.
 Make sure that the idea is protected by Confidentiality Agreements or Intellectual Property protection.
+Have a look at the Patent Office Video Guides.

 Don’t make expensive prototypes or buy stock for sale before you have someone seriously interested in buying the idea and you have it protected.
 This way you can minimise your risks.